Iran confirms missile test in defiance of U.S.

 Last month, Hajizadeh said U.S. bases in Afghanistan, the United Arab Emirates and Qatar, and U.S. aircraft carriers in the Gulf were within range of Iranian missiles.

+The head of the Guards, Major General Mohammad Ali Jafari, said on Tuesday the United States was becoming weaker.

+“American power is declining,” Jafari said, according to Fars.
+“The enemies don’t dare bring up the issue of overthrowing the Islamic Republic and they will take this wish to the grave.”

-In October, the Revolutionary Guards fired missiles at Islamic State militants in Syria after the Islamist group took responsibility for an attack at a military parade in Iran that killed 25 people, nearly half of them Guards members.
+In October, the Revolutionary Guards fired missiles at Islamic State militants in Syria after the Islamist group said it was responsible for an attack at a military parade in Iran that killed 25 people, nearly half of them Guards members.

-Reporting By Babak Dehghanpisheh; Editing by Richard Balmforth and Andrew Cawthorne
+Reporting by Babak Dehghanpisheh; Editing by Richard Balmforth and Andrew Cawthorne